top of page

 • Radical self-kindness.
 Truly.
 Some days you’ll have nothing to give.
 Let that be okay.

 If you’re struggling, you’re not alone.
 Reach out to people you trust, even if all you can manage is a text.
-None of us were meant to live through a global crisis alone — especially not with a brain that already likes to fight us in the dark.
+None of us were meant to live through a global crisis alone, especially not with a brain that already likes to fight us in the dark.
+We get through this by sticking together, one small connection at a time.

 Comments